 Asset Finance Options

 There are varied options for funding Assets.
-All generally allow 100% of the purchase price to be funded (secured by the asset itself) with a fixed term with the comparisons as follows:
+All generally allow 100% of the purchase price to be funded (secured by the asset itself) with a fixed term.

 |FINANCE TYPE||OWNERSHIP||TAX STATUS||DEPOSIT?||RESIDUAL?|